What we're doing, when it will happen, potential impact and how we're funding the works.

 Replacing 5 trees

-The Centre Promenade works include removing 5 London plane trees (Platanus X hispanica) and replacing them with 5 smaller blossoming trees (Cercis siliquastrum) more suited to growing in raised planters.
+As part of the Centre Promenade works, we have removed 5 London plane trees (Platanus X hispanica) and will be replacing them with 5 smaller blossoming trees (Cercis siliquastrum) more suited to growing in raised planters.

-We need to do this as the large trees, planted in 2000, have outgrown their shallow planters and do not have enough room for their roots, which are pushing out of the planters and damaging them.
+We needed to do this as the large trees, planted in 2000, had outgrown their shallow planters and did not have enough room for their roots, which had pushed out of their planters and had damaged them.

 London plane trees can grow to a height of over 30m with a crown spread of around 25m.
 The planters only go down to a soil depth of between 70cm and 100cm, which is not enough earth for the growing trees.

-If the trees are left as they are, the trees could become unstable, posing a risk to people in the area.
+If the trees had been left as they were, the trees could have become unstable, and posed a risk to people in the area.

-To fix the planters we need to reset the coping stones and re-fit the loose cladding.
-The trees need to be removed to allow this to happen successfully.
+To fix the planters we needed to reset the coping stones and re-fit the loose cladding.
+The trees needed to be removed to allow this to happen successfully.
 Damage to the tree roots would likely lead to the trees becoming unstable, which would be a risk to the public, especially in such a busy area.

 We've looked at other options, such as building larger planters or cutting back the root systems and the crown of the trees.
-However, both these options do not deal with the problem of the shallow planters in the long-term and could also lead to the trees failing and becoming unstable.
-We cannot replant the trees elsewhere as they are so large that, to remove them safely, they need to be felled in sections.
+However, as both these options did not deal with the problem of the shallow planters in the long-term, it could also lead to the trees failing and becoming unstable.
+We could not replant the trees elsewhere as they are so large that, to remove them safely, they'd have to be felled in sections.

-The sections of felled trees will be turned into woodchip that will be used to fuel bio-mass boilers in various buildings, including some public buildings like schools and leisure facilities.
+The sections of felled trees were turned into woodchip that will be used to fuel bio-mass boilers in various buildings, including some public buildings like schools and leisure facilities.
 It will also be used to mulch around the base of next year's newly planted trees.

-We've been working with arboricultural specialists to explore all the options, with a presumption that existing trees should be preserved, but we have concluded that replacing the trees with a more suitable species is the best way forward.
+We worked with arboricultural specialists to explore all the options, with a presumption that existing trees should be preserved, but we concluded that replacing the trees with a more suitable species is the best way forward.

 These works will not impact the rest of the trees in the area.